picturesofultra/picturesofultra.github.io/content/pages/home.rst

 :template: home
 :save_as: index.html

-If you think this is a good idea, you too can suggest some good running images at `@picturesofultra <https://twitter.com/picturesofultra>`_.
+If you think this is a good idea and have some films du suggest, tweet them at `@TrailOrDie <https://twitter.com/trailordie>`_.